How an Inheritance Advance Works

 A bank account in the name of the estate must be opened to handle any money that continues to come into the estate (income, earnings, or savings) or to pay any bill dues that the estate will be paying.

 Determine the Beneficiaries named in the Will, or specified by state law, and put together a complete list including:

 - Date of birth

-If someone named as a beneficiary is dead, a certified copy of that person’s death certificate should be submitted to the probate court.
+If someone named in the will as a beneficiary has died, a certified copy of that person’s death certificate should be submitted to the probate court.